-Whether or not you think that this candy bar can offer you the same nutritional value as a ham sandwich, the candy was very popular despite the odd name.
+Whether or not you think that the Denver Sandwich Candy Bar can offer you the same nutritional value as a ham sandwich, the candy was very popular despite the odd name.
 There are many people who would love for it to come back onto the market and wish that it had never been discontinued.

-There was only ever one recipe for this sandwich bar and the Chicken Dinner Bar was never changed in any material way either.
+There was only ever one recipe for the Denver Sandwich Candy Bar and the Chicken Dinner Bar was never changed in any material way either.
 The popularity of peanut and chocolate-based candies with caramel was well-established at this point and the flavor profile of the two bars was probably most of what made them popular in their later years.

 By the time that it would have been necessary to reimagine and reinvent the two candy bars, the concept of meal replacement with candy bars was waning overall.
 It is unlikely that these two candy bars would have overwhelmed Snickers to secure the meal replacement space either since Snickers has always managed to be backed by the most innovative and clever marketing strategies in the candy space.